How it began

 On May 17, David Newman, a baritone on the voice faculty of James Madison University in Virginia, started doing experiments with physically distant singers in separate cars, using wireless microphones.

-When we posted videos about our discoveries on YouTube and Facebook, the Denneys and David found each other through mutual friends and exchanged ideas.
-We met over Zoom and decided to write everything down in detail, so that other groups could easily learn how it works.
+After posting videos about their discoveries on YouTube and Facebook, the Denneys and David found each other through mutual friends and exchanged ideas.
+They met over Zoom and decided to write everything down in detail, so that other groups could easily learn how it works.
 Bryce created an document called "Audio Systems to Enable Physically Distant Singing," documenting David Newman's approach and the Denneys' approach, and explaining how others could build their own variations to suit their needs.

-Christian Hunter and Somerset Hills Harmony saw our videos and instructions online.
+Christian Hunter and Somerset Hills Harmony saw the videos and instructions online.
 They tried it, and with the help of an experienced audio engineer, Rob France, they innovated and pushed forward in new directions.
-Christian organized a series of webinars in August, to teach others how to do it.
+Christian organized a series of webinars in September 2020, to teach others how to do it.
 Hundreds of people from all over the US and Canada attended, and many of them have subsequently started running tech-assisted rehearsals.

 Tori Cook wrote a great article in September, entitled Could Drive-in Choirs be the Solution We Have All Been Waiting For?